AnthonyCapuano/HSNPL/README.md

 **Content Hash**: `SHA-256:a7f3b2e1c4d8f9e2a1b5c3d7e8f4a2b6c9d1e5f7a3b8c2d6e9f1a4b7c3d5e8f2`
 **Cryptographic Binding**: `0x8a3f...c29d`

-This README, when committed to GitHub, serves as a timestamped, tamper-proof record with cryptographic anchor uniquely binding content to creator [4].
+This README, when committed to GitHub, serves as a timestamped, tamper-proof record with cryptographic anchor uniquely binding content to creator.

 ---